 Monash Civil Engineering recently demonstrated how valuable it is as a partner to industry.

-Monash efficiently provided expert staff, graduate engineers and equipment to undertake real time monitoring on six bridges, to verify that they had not been damaged and could carry a similar load the following night.
+Monash efficiently provided expert staff, graduate engineers and equipment to meet the VicRoads requirements to undertake real time monitoring on the nominated six bridges, to verify that they had not been damaged and could carry a similar load the following night — a condition from VicRoads for the permit to move the loads on the designated route.
 Real-time monitoring of some of the bridges is ongoing and Monash staff are still collaborating with partners to further knowledge across agencies.

 “Their lab experience was vital to quickly verify field results, drawing on the theoretical work they had undertaken in the past”, he explains.

 By collaborating to safely transfer such large loads over sensitive structures, the Alliance were able to deliver the elevated rail faster to facilitate the removal of several level crossings in Melbourne’s southeast earlier than would have otherwise been possible if the u-trough beams had been constructed on-site in Frankston.